Ctri-The-Third/SpaceTraders_dispatcher/blog/week8.md

 * ✅ get ship mounts able to be installed.
 * ☑️ get ship upgrades working
 * Add upgrade behaviour into the conductor

+**Analytics**
+* ✅ get the behaviour_id into the materialised view
+* new view we need a ship CPH and CPR - ship_performance
+* we need a shipyard_type  CPHPS and CPR
+* we need a behaviour_type CPHPS and CPR
+* ✅ session_stats needs a total_cps and a CPHPS